Be captivated by the beauty and magnificence of the fastest land animal on earth when you visit Cheetah Rock.

 - Ancient Egyptians believed Cheetahs were sacred.
 Cheetah artefacts were discovered in Tutankhamen’s tomb buried in 1400 BC

 - Fossil records of a sub species of Cheetahs known as the Giant Cheetah date back as long ago as 1 – 2 million years

 - Cheetahs probably grew in population in Africa some 18 to 20 million years ago when grasslands were spreading and when population of gazelles, animals Cheetahs prey for food, also increased

 IUCN Conservation status: Vulnerable

-Today cheetahs are extinct in more than 20 countries and between 9,000 to 12,000 animals remain, in small-pocketed populations in 24 - 26 countries in Africa and about 200 in Iran.
+Today cheetahs are extinct in more than 20 countries and around 7100 animals remain, in small-pocketed populations in Africa and about 50 in Iran.

 Cheetah conservation has been a major focus for ZSL since 1991.
 In Tanzania we have been carrying out the longest running in depth study of a wild cheetah population.

 Since 1974 the Serengeti Cheetah Project has been keeping track of individual cheetahs living on the plains in the southern part of the Serengeti National Park.